influxdata/influxdb-client-js/influxdb-client-apis.shardowner.nodeid.md

 ## ShardOwner.nodeID property

-ID of the node that owns a shard.
+The ID of the node that owns the shard.

 <b>Signature:</b>